 What if you only need Travel Medical Insurance?
 For the same trip outlined above, you can purchase just the medical insurance for roughly $60.
 At the very least, you shouldn’t take an international trip without taking out this extremely low-cost coverage which will give you and your loved ones peace of mind.

 To buy or not to buy?
 Only you can answer that, but we as workshop leaders strongly encourage trip cancellation and travel medical coverage.
 We do offer refunds, under certain conditions - but there are no guarantees on us being able to fill your spot if you have to cancel, so take the risk away and get coverage!
-Thanks to Harry Behret and Kate GIlbert for their images.
+Many of our workshops require Medical Evacuation Insurance at a minimum.

 Travel smart, and travel safe!